sansa-zyno/sansa-zyno/README.md

 		<td>
          <img width="900px" src="https://github.com/sansa-zyno/sansa-zyno/blob/main/assets/laud.jpeg" alt="Catholic Pro" />
 			<h3>Catholic Pro ⛪️🙏🎪</h3>
 			<p>A Catholic app that consists of prayers, calendar and events.
-I worked on this app as a Flutter Developer and part of a team with <a href="https://paucha.com.ng/">Paucha Technology Company</a> </p>
+I worked on this app as the Mobile Application Developer(Flutter) and as part of a team of UI/UX designers, QA Testers and Backend developers with <a href="https://paucha.com.ng/">Paucha Technology Company</a> </p>
 			<p>🗓 March 2024 - May 2024 (~ 3 months)</p>
 		</td>
 		<td>